-This statement has been prepared and published on behalf of BBC Studios Ltd for the financial year ended March 31st 2020, in accordance with the UK Modern Slavery Act 2015.
-It is the fifth such statement from the company; links to previous statements can be found at the bottom of this page.
-The statement’s publication has been delayed for a short time in order to align with our other statutory reporting obligation under the Australian Modern Slavery Act 2018.
+This statement has been prepared and published on behalf of BBC Studios Ltd for the financial year ended March 31st 2021, in accordance with the UK Modern Slavery Act 2015.
+It is the sixth such statement from the company; links to previous statements can be found at the bottom of this page.

 [BBC Studios Ltd] is a wholly owned subsidiary of the BBC, the UK’s publicly funded broadcaster.
-We produce and distribute world-class content that informs, educates and entertains, strengthening the BBC both creatively and financially through our commercial activities.
+Our purpose is to create and distribute world-class content that informs, educates and entertains, strengthening the BBC both creatively and financially through our commercial activities.

 Our commercial activities are divided into two lines of business: Production & Distribution and Branded Services**.

-Production & Distribution (P&D) is the value chain responsible for the creation of programmes commissioned by the BBC and other broadcasters & content platforms, and the subsequent commercial sale of titles in the UK secondary window and international market.
-It also includes the licensing of intellectual property of our content to specialist third party companies who produce live events and consumer products based on our programmes.
+Production & Distribution is responsible for the creation of programmes for the BBC and other content commissioners, as well as the subsequent commercial sale of titles in the UK secondary window and international market.
+It also licenses the intellectual property relating to our content to specialist third party companies, who produce live events and consumer products based on these programmes.

 The Branded Services line brings these programmes to international audiences through broadcast on BBC branded channels and services including BBC Global News, which encompasses international news channels and [bbc.com]; and ii) to UK audiences through our UKTV subsidiary.

 Some of our activities in the UK are managed through subsidiary companies, including BBC Studios Production Ltd, BBC Studios Distribution Ltd, UK Programme Distribution Ltd, BBC Grafton House Productions Ltd, 2 Entertain Ltd & UKTV and we hold shares in a number of independent production companies.
 Our subsidiary, UKTV Media Holdings, is a commercial multichannel broadcaster operating in the UK and the Republic of Ireland via pay, free-to-air and digital platforms.